Surgical management of fecal incontinence: Perianal injectable bulking agents

+Stem cell regenerative therapy

+Mesenchymal stem cells (MSC) and muscle-derived stem cells (MDSC) have been used in urology to treat urinary incontinence.
+Fibroblasts in a collagen carrier were injected into the submucosa of the urethra, and myoblasts were injected into the urethral sphincter.
+The procedure was reported as being successful in most cases.
+Injection of MSCs may lead to engrafting and forming multinucleated myotubes, which helps to regeneration after injury.
+In theory, use of stem cells removes the problems of reabsorption and migration of the bulking material.
+There is similar research which aims to regenerate muscles and repair tissues by cell therapy to treat injuries of the external anal sphincter.

+Implantable bulking agents

+The "Gatekeeper" and "SphinKeeper" are self-expandable prostheses which are implanted into the intersphincteric space of the anal canal.

 Sacral nerve stimulation

 Sacral nerve stimulation was originally used in urinary incontinence.
 It was first used to treat FI in 1995.
 The procedure involves implantation of an electrical device (an implanted pulse generator, IPG) which applies a low amplitude electric current to a sacral nerve (usually S3).
 This appears to modulate the nerves and muscles of the pelvic floor and rectum.
 A Cochrane review of the efficacy of sacral nerve stimulation concluded that more research was needed, but can be helpful in selected people with FI, and reduce symptoms in selected people with constipation.
 It is possible to simulate the effect of SNS without surgery.
 This is trial usually lasts around 2–3 weeks, where a temporary percutaneous peripheral nerve electrode is placed in the lower back, and then connected to an external stimulator.
 This trial may not always accurately predict a successful outcome.
 If there is an improvement, a permanent electrode can be implanted on the sacrum and connected to an stimulator which is in turn implanted in the lower abdominal wall or in the buttock.
 Implanted stimulators usually last 8 years.
 The patients who may benefit from SNS include those with intact anal sphincters and those with a history of unsuccessful anal repair.
 Complications of the surgery are rare, including pain and infection, which may require implant removal in 5% of cases.
 The effects of SNS may include increased resting and squeeze anal tone, and improved rectal sensitivity.
 There is reported reduction of involuntary loss of bowel contents and increased ability to postpone defecation.
 A substantial percentage of patients regain full continence.
 Patient quality of life has also been shown to be improved after the procedure.